 When I first met Rita, we found a shared fondness for color.
 You should consider using colors in your home’s interior design.
 Here’s why:

-Rita was looking to liven up her living room.
+Rita was looking to liven up the living room of her Urbandale home.
 As is often the case, her living room is the first room you see when you enter.
 And we know first impressions matter.
 Here is where we started: